bigwiv/Biopython-cn/chr9.rst

 For this purpose, please download the DTD file from the URL in the warning message and place it in the directory ``...site-packages/Bio/Entrez/DTDs``, containing the other DTD files.
-If you don°Øt have write access to this directory, you can also place the DTD file in ``~/.biopython/Bio/Entrez/DTDs``, where ``~`` represents your home directory.
+If you don‚Äôt have write access to this directory, you can also place the DTD file in ``~/.biopython/Bio/Entrez/DTDs``, where ``~`` represents your home directory.
 Since this directory is read before the directory ``...site-packages/Bio/Entrez/DTDs``, you can also put newer versions of DTD files there if the ones in ``...site-packages/Bio/Entrez/DTDs`` become outdated.
-Alternatively, if you installed Biopython from source, you can add the DTD file to the source code°Øs ``Bio/Entrez/DTDs`` directory, and reinstall Biopython.
+Alternatively, if you installed Biopython from source, you can add the DTD file to the source code‚Äôs ``Bio/Entrez/DTDs`` directory, and reinstall Biopython.
 This will install the new DTD file in the correct location together with the other DTD files.

-The Entrez Programming Utilities can also generate output in other formats, such as the Fasta or GenBank file formats for sequence databases, or the MedLine format for the literature database, discussed in Section?\ `9.12 <#sec:entrez-specialized-parsers>`__.
+The Entrez Programming Utilities can also generate output in other formats, such as the Fasta or GenBank file formats for sequence databases, or the MedLine format for the literature database, discussed in Section \ `9.12 <#sec:entrez-specialized-parsers>`__.

-9.1??Entrez Guidelines
+9.1  Entrez Guidelines
 ----------------------

-Before using Biopython to access the NCBI°Øs online resources (via ``Bio.Entrez`` or some of the other modules), please read the `NCBI°Øs Entrez User
+Before using Biopython to access the NCBI‚Äôs online resources (via ``Bio.Entrez`` or some of the other modules), please read the `NCBI‚Äôs Entrez User
 Requirements <http://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Usage_Guidelines_and_Requiremen>`__.
 If the NCBI finds you are abusing their systems, they can and will ban